 South Bank, London

-Last, but not least, probably the most famous museum neighbourhood in Europe.
+Last, but not least, probably the most famous museum neighborhood in Europe.
 I’ve been to Vienna many times, and only once I spent there more than 3 days.
-It really is beyond easy to pop in to Vienna just for a weekend, and visit almost every important museum.
+It really is beyond easy to pop into Vienna just for a weekend and visit almost every important museum.
 Moreover, as everything is located within walking distance, you won’t have to use the public transport, not even once.
 MuseumsQuartier is formed by Leopold Museum (famous for its stunning collection of Egon Schiele and Oskar Kokoschka), MUMOK museum of contemporary art, Kunsthalle Wien, Architekturzentrum, Tanzquartier, and ZOOM Kindermuseum.
 Just on the opposite side of the Museumsplatz we have Kunsthistorisches Museum and Naturhistorisches Museum.
-It really is an unique neighbourhood, everything there is about art and culture.
-MuseumsQuartier houses also one of my favourite museum boutiques, and a fenomenal bookshop — a branch of an international chain store Buchhandlung Walther König.
-Every time I visit this shop, I thank God that I’m travelling by bus and I don’t have to worry about overweight luggage, if you know what I mean 😉
+It really is a unique neighborhood, everything there is about art and culture.
+MuseumsQuartier houses also one of my favorite museum boutiques, and a phenomenal bookshop — a branch of an international chain store Buchhandlung Walther König.
+Every time I visit this shop, I thank god that I’m traveling by bus and I don’t have to worry about overweight luggage, if you know what I mean 😉

-What are your favourite museum or cultural neighbourhoods?
+What are your favorite museum or cultural neighborhoods?
 Have you been to any of the places I mentioned in this post?
 What is your opinion of them?
 Leave a comment!